In Acute Care

 A person with ABI can receive acute care in a local community hospital.
 For more serious cases, the person may be transferred to one of Toronto's trauma centres or teaching hospitals.

-Once a person is medically stable, they will move to a rehabilitation hospital, or receive outpatient or community-based rehabilitation if they need more rehabilitation.
+Once a person is medically stable, they may move to a rehabilitation hospital, or receive outpatient or community-based rehabilitation.
 The health care team will “make a referral” to the type of rehabilitation they need.
-In the Greater Toronto Area, the Toronto ABI Network coordinates referrals to publicly-funded services so that the process is smooth and efficient.

 Frequently Asked Questions in Acute Care